Jon Morgan

 A business man who is about to pay for premium business insurance

-Depending on the scale and demands of your company, business insurance filing fees can range in price from $50 to $1000+ monthly if your company owns costly property or faces the possibility of being sued.
+Depending on the scale and demands of your company, business insurance filing fees can range in price from $50 to $1000+ monthly.
+Also, according to the law, you must obtain workers' liability insurance if your company has employees.

 As there is no public program for workers' compensation in Alaska, you must get this insurance from a commercial provider.
 It's a good idea to compare prices because the cost of this insurance fluctuates.